Efficient approximations for utility-based pricing: Long stock position

 One may examine the problem of pricing and hedging from a different point of view.
-Assume that an agent has the choice between different hedging assets $P$ and chooses the one that minimizes the reservation price with the same level of rentability: i.e., $\mu$, $\sigma$ and $r$ are fixed, and she minimizes $p$ in $\rho$.
-Indeed, as $p$ is an asking price, the agent may want to pay as little as possible\footnote{ Note that the value function and the reservation price share the same minimizer in $\rho:$ see (\ref{value_pe}).
-Thus, it is clear that the market embedded with the correlation that minimizes the asking reservation price is always the worst choice for an agent who wants to maximize her expected utility.}.
+Assume that an agent has the choice between different hedging assets $P$.
+This is for example the case for an index, where the different stocks that constitute the index may be hedging assets.
+She may choose the one that minimizes the reservation price with the same level of rentability and of risk i.e. $\mu$, $\sigma$ and $r$ are fixed (and thus also the Sharp ratio), and she minimizes $p$ in $\rho$.
+Indeed, as $p$ is a bid price, the agent may want to pay as little as possible.
+Now, we want to minimize in $\rho$ the reservation price.
 Unfortunately, the variation and the minimum of the reservation price (as a function of $\rho$) are very difficult to study.
-However, this can be done for the deterministic part $d$, as stated in the next proposition, and the numerical applications of Section \ref{secnum} suggest that $\rho^*,$ the minimum of $d$, is in fact a good approximation of the real minimum of the reservation price. \begin{proposition} Let If $\rho^*\leq -1$, $d$ is increasing on $(-1,1)$.
+However, this can be done for the deterministic part $d$, as stated in the next proposition.
+Moreover, the numerical applications of Section \ref{secnum} suggest that $\rho^*,$ the argminimum of $d$, is in fact a good approximation of the real argminimum of the reservation price.
+Furthermore, as the agent select $P$ for hedging purpose, she may wish not to invest too much money.
+We will see numerically that choosing an hedging asset with correlation $\rho^*$ provides a very small hedging position.
+We finish this section with an empirical application for the determination of the risk aversion of an agent investing in the stocks composing the CAC40 index.
+It is worth noting that even if $g$ and $d$ appear to be similar (see \eqref{eqpetitd} and \eqref{g} in the Appendix), the study of the variations of $g$ is much more difficult.
+In particular, we were unable to find the minimum of $g$. \begin{proposition} Let If $\rho^*\leq -1$, $d$ is increasing on $(-1,1)$.
 If $\rho^*\ge1$, $d$ is decreasing on $(-1,1)$. \\ Now, assume that $-1<\rho^*<1$.
 Then, $d$ is decreasing on $(-1,\rho^*)$ and increasing elsewhere and

 Moreover,